Fred's Vietnam Days

 This is the money we used in Vietnam.
 It was called MPC (Military Payment Certificate).
 I'm showing a nickel, a dime (covered in Quan Loi mud, no less), and a quarter.
 No, I don't know who the lady is depicted on the MPC.
 I've done a little research on her, and I've come to the conclusion she is not a real person, rather an engraver's created vignette, commisioned by the US government, because the image was pleasing to the young military troops.
 US greenbacks and coins were illegal in Vietnam, and I never saw them used there.
 I did use greenbacks once I left the country on R&R. The Vietnamese money was called piasters.
 We were to use piasters when dealing with the Vietnamese, and MPC in the military PX, EM Club, etc. The purpose of the MPC was to prevent (well, limit anyway) the black market so as not to undermine the local currency value.
 Since this edition of MPC was in use in Vietnam from 1965, we often used MPC with the Vietnamese too.
 We "grunts" all converted many an MPC into piasters for the local Vietnamese in the Lai Khe village, usually at a small profit for ourselves.
 This was in direct violation of the purpose of MPC in the first place.
 However, very shortly after I left, there was an unannounced "C-Day" (September 1968) where the 1965 MPC was all collected from the US military personnel and "Changed" to the new 1968 issue, i.e. reissued with a new series that looked differently.
 All the 1965 MPC that was held by ANYONE (US personnel who didn't convert on "C-Day", the Vietnamese and any others, anywhere) became worthless - immediately.
 I'll bet there were a lot of unhappy Vietnamese and black market participants that day.

 This was the 1st Infantry Division commander Major General John Hancock Hay's house in Lai Khe.
 (Thanks to Rick Incrocci, Longhorn 77's chopper gunner for getting this correct.)
 It was an old French plantation house and was the only one that the Army had upgraded with glass windows and was fully air-conditioned.
 I never got any closer to it than when I took this picture.
+I've since learned from Patrick Gorman that it was converted into the EM Club around 1970.

 Me in my "bunk" in an HHC "hooch" at the base camp.
-It was brand new and replaced the old tents that had been used up until just before I got there.
+It was brand new and replaced the old tents that had been used until just before I got there.
 Things were pretty sparse in the early months.
 Note the rubber air mattress "bed" and complete lack of any furniture (such as foot lockers or chairs).
 Eventually we finally got an actual metal spring cot with a thin mattress for our bed.
 However, we only got to sleep here one night every two weeks or so between operations.
 The rest of the time we were patroling in the jungle and slept on the ground in the NDP (Night Defensive Position).

 SGT Larry McDevitt, another buddy from HHC, in the rubber trees of Lai Khe.